Anthony sets tone, Knicks breeze past Bulls

+NEW YORK -- Just over three minutes in, the New York Knicks resembled a team that played a quadruple overtime marathon.

+It led to a quick timeout and when the brief meeting concluded, the Knicks were on their way.

-(The Sports Xchange) - After a sluggish start, the New York Knicks regrouped and cruised to a relatively stress-free 107-91 victory over the Chicago Bulls on Saturday, with Carmelo Anthony scoring 13 of his 27 points during the opening quarter.
+After a sluggish start, the Knicks regrouped and cruised to a relatively stress-free 107-91 victory over the Chicago Bulls Saturday night as forward Carmelo Anthony scored 13 of his 27 during the opening quarter.

 Anthony made 12 of 20 shots from the field and gave the Knicks the lead for good on a layup with 2:16 remaining.